 If you’re looking to grow and invest back into the business, financial statements such as your statement of financial position, or otherwise known as a balance sheet, can provide a clear visual representation to identify where investment opportunities may lie.
 Identify such aspects such as the assets the business currently has and whether or it can afford to purchase more is something only a financial statement can tell you.
 Additionally, using these financial statements for forecasting and planning for the future is essential to ensure your business is ready for any changes (or lack of) within the business environment.

 6. Proof of Business Success Using Financial Statements

 Financial statements act as historical records for the overall success of a business.
-In cases where a business owner wishes to sell the business or obtain investment, these financial statements help new stakeholders in deciding whether or not they wish to conduct business.
-Having a good accountant is important in such cases to ensure records are accurate.
-If you are in the position as an investor, it is equally important to have an accountant who can performance diligence on financial reports to avoid you making a poor investment choice.
+In cases where a business owner wishes to sell the business or obtain investment, these financial statements help new stakeholders in deciding whether or not they want to conduct business.
+Having a good accountant is vital in such cases to ensure records are accurate.
+If you are in the position as an investor, it is equally important to have an accountant who can perform due diligence on financial reports to avoid you making a poor investment choice.

 Sign up to our monthly newsletter where we share exclusive small business and contractor advice!

 Please note that every effort has been made to ensure that the information provided in this guide is accurate.
 You should note, however, that the information is intended as a guide only, providing an overview of general information available to contractors and small businesses.
 This guide is not intended to be an exhaustive source of information and should not be seen to constitute legal or tax advice.
 You should, where necessary, seek professional advice for any legal or tax issues raised in your business affairs.